-BR48.
-To promote comparability, private companies generally should apply the same financial statement display (presentation) guidance as public companies.
-If the Board concludes that financial information is important enough to be included on the face of financial statements, only in limited circumstances would an exception or a modification for private companies be warranted.
+BC50.
+To promote comparability, private companies generally should apply the same financial statement display guidance as public companies.
+If the Board concludes that financial information is important enough to be included on the face of financial statements, only in limited circumstances would an alternative for private companies within U.S. GAAP be warranted.
 Also, many stakeholders have indicated that the fundamental look and feel of financial statements presented in accordance with U.S. GAAP should not vary significantly between public companies and private companies.
 For example, because the reclassification of amounts from other comprehensive income to net income does not affect reported cash amounts, it may be sufficient to disclose such reclassifications in the notes rather than on the face of private company financial statements.
 However, some stakeholders said that given the importance of the income statement and statement of comprehensive income, the form of their presentation should not vary significantly between private companies and public companies.

-BR49.
+BC51.
 Given the importance of the cash flow statement to users of financial statements of most private companies (excluding financial institutions), most of those users likely would benefit from all amendments that require further disaggregation of line items in the cash flow statement.
-Clear examples of situations in which private companies should be provided exceptions from display requirements include circumstances in which the information does not apply to or is not required for private companies, such as earnings per share and segment information.
-In other instances, such as display matters affecting the balance sheet, the Board and the PCC should evaluate the relevance of the proposed financial information on a standard-by-standard basis by applying the guidance on display included in this framework.
+Clear examples of situations in which private companies should be provided an alternative to display requirements include circumstances in which the information does not apply to or is not required for private companies, such as earnings per share and segment information.
+In other instances, such as display matters affecting the balance sheet, the Board and the PCC should evaluate the relevance of the proposed financial information on a standard-by-standard basis by applying the guidance on display included in this guide.

-BR50.
-Private companies generally should apply the same display requirements as public companies for industry-specific guidance that relates to one of their significant businesses.
-That information most often is relevant to users of financial statements across the industry, regardless of an entity's ownership structure.
+BC52.
+If the Board and the PCC determine that the industry-specific display guidance is relevant to both public and private companies, then, generally, the Board and the PCC should not provide an alternative to that industry-specific display requirement.
+The Board and the PCC acknowledge that information could be relevant to users of financial statements across the industry, regardless of an entity's ownership structure.
 Examples include specific balance sheet or income statement presentation requirements for financial institutions, insurance companies, construction contractors, oil and gas companies, and health care entities.

-BR51.
-Before assessing the relevance of information to be displayed on the face of financial statements, the Board and the PCC should first assess whether there is a basis for permitting private companies an exception or modification to the recognition, measurement, or disclosure of the underlying financial statement component.
+BC53.
+Before assessing the relevance of information to be displayed on the face of financial statements, the Board and the PCC should first assess whether there is a basis for permitting an alternative for private companies within U.S. GAAP to the recognition, measurement, or disclosure of the underlying financial statement component.

-BR52.
+BC54.
 In determining the display requirements of financial information, the Board and the PCC should assess the relevance and importance of that information to private company investors, lenders, and other creditors by considering the following:

 - a.
 The type of financial information on which typical users of private company financial statements focus (primarily amounts that affect reported cash balances, cash flows, or adjusted EBITDA) - The ability of users to obtain additional financial information directly from management if necessary - c.
 Input from private company users and preparers that cluttered financial statements sometimes result in confusion and may shift the focus away from areas of greater importance.
-While some public company users and preparers also make that criticism, it generally is more valid for private companies because their financial statements typically are not a primary method of providing information to users.

-The discussion of the recognition and measurement and disclosure areas in the basis for staff recommendations of this draft framework further describe the considerations of (a) and (b) in paragraph BR52.
+The discussion of the recognition and measurement and disclosure areas in the basis for conclusions of this guide further describes the considerations of (a) and (b) in this paragraph.
 The Board and the PCC should place more weight on the relevance to users of financial statements, but they also should consider whether the proposed guidance would result in significant incremental costs.